California Takes Controversial Approach to Fentanyl Crisis

 In the absence of an obvious villain like Big Tobacco, the same logic—that “addiction is not wellness”—does not seem to apply to hard drug use.

-The dissonance is further illustrated in West Coast cities, where Marbut points out you can get ticketed for smoking a cigarette within a few yards of an office building, while the government subsidizes fentanyl use through the distribution of paraphernalia.
+The dissonance is further illustrated in West Coast cities, where the government will give you a ticket for smoking a cigarette within a few yards of an office building while subsidizing fentanyl use through the distribution of paraphernalia, according to Marbut.

 “Call it what it is—it’s promotion of fentanyl use when you provide all the supporting materials that are way more expensive than the active ingredient,” he said, referring to government-funded harm reduction programs that distribute syringes, foil, and pipes to addicts on the street.